jun-xiao-mainlinestem/2026base/readme.md

 ## Run sample program
 - Build and download the program to the brain and use game controller to select the program slot and run the program.
-- Test the selected drive mode:
+- Drive mode:
-  - **Arcade Drive (Mode 0)**: Use left stick to turn and right stick to drive forward/backward
+  - Arcade Drive (default): Use left stick to turn and right stick to drive forward/backward
-  - **Tank Drive (Mode 1)**: Use left stick for left side motors, right stick for right side motors
+  - Tank Drive: Use left stick for left side motors, right stick for right side motors
-  - **Mecanum Drive (Mode 2)**: Use left stick for forward/backward and turning, right stick for strafing
+  - Mecanum Drive: Use left stick for forward/backward and turning, right stick for strafing
-- (Optional) Change drive mode
-    -  Press the controller's `Left button` within 5 seconds of program startup to enter toggle between tank and arcade drive mode.
+  - Change drive mode during driver control: Press the controller's `Left button` within 5 seconds of program startup to toggle between tank and arcade drive mode.
-    - For all sample button mappings and actions, see [button controls](doc/button_control.md).
+- Run individual auton:
+  - Set default auton: Set the `currentAutonSelection` value in `auton.cpp` and run `timed run`.
+  - Auton Selection:  Before autonomous period is started via field switch, press brain screen to scroll through the list of autons.
-- (Optional) Test all autons during driver control using the game controller:
+- (Optional) Test all autons during driver control:
     - Press the controller's `Right button` within 5 seconds of program startup to enter test mode.
-    - When in test mode, press the `Right button` to cycle through the list of autonomous routines on the controller screen.
+    - When in test mode, press the `Left Button` or the `Right button` to cycle through the list of autonomous routines on the controller screen.
-    - Press the `A button` to run the routine shown on the screen.
-Hold the button to continue past stops.
+    - Press the `A button` to run the routine shown on the controller screen in steps.
     - See the complete action flow in [Test Auton Button Flow Explanation](doc/test_auton_buttons.md)
-- (Optional) Remotely control the robot in browser to design and test auton routes without rebuilding programs:
+- (Optional) Remotely control the robot with companion web applications:
     - Read [remote control document](/voice-control-robot/README.md) for the steps and basic understanding how it works.
 &nbsp;
 ---
-# More on the Programming Interfaces of the [Library](src/rgb-template/)
+# Programming Interfaces of the library
 ## Drive APIs ([drive.h](include/rgb-template/drive.h))

 The `Drive` class provides a set of APIs to control the robot's movement.